Choose a tab above to find words that begin with that letter.

 Captain's choice

-1. (also "scramble") a tournament format in which all players in a group (foursome or otherwise) hit a shot from the tee, and each subsequent location, always playing from the position of the best or preferred ball until the ball is holed 2.
+1. (also "scramble") a tournament format in which all players in a group (foursome or otherwise) hit a shot from the tee, and each subsequent location, always playing from the position of the best or preferred ball until the ball is holed 2. could also be used in reference to any team competition situation where the team captain makes the decision (more on tournament formats)

 Example: 1.
 The Captain's choice tournament format is more commonly called a scramble.
 2. Which tee shot would be used was the team captain's choice.